Summer Session 2016

 This course is offered entirely online.
 Students must have access to their CCA Google account, a high-speed internet connection, and either a laptop or desktop computer throughout the course dates.

 This course is a survey of the arts from the early 19th century to the present time.
 The class examines profound transformations within modern culture: mechanized industry and transportation, mass urbanization, individual expression, political pluralism, cultural extremism, the avant garde; and their impact upon the traditional arts of painting, sculpture and architecture.
 Also explored are the new mechanical arts of photography, film, and video.
-Intended for second semester freshman students.
+(3 credits)

-This course satisfies the Introduction to Modern Arts requirement.
+This course satisfies the Introduction to the Modern Arts requirement.

 Prerequisite: Intro to the Modern Arts

 This course explores topics in the art and visual culture of Israel/Palestine from the mid-nineteenth century to the present day.
 We explore how the art of Israel/Palestine has been informed by questions of national identity; how artists working within different political and cultural contexts have represented land, borders, space, and place; how they have dealt with themes of immigration, settlement, Diaspora, and exile, collective memory and post-memory, identity and difference, trauma and loss, power, belonging, occupation, and dispossession.
 We also consider how artists connected to the region have consistently engaged with movements in the broader art world throughout the period under study, while bringing these into conversation with local practices and concerns.

 Given that political tensions and violent encounters between the State of Israel and Palestine have long framed depictions of the region as one trapped in an intractable conflict between two divided societies, we pay particular attention to the ways art practitioners have challenged insulated national perspectives with works that envision possibilities for crossing these divides.